gustavz/realtime_object_detection/README.md

 <br />

 ## Getting Started:
-- Optional: change Input Params at the beginning of object_detection.py (default is onboard-Cam = 0)
+- Optional: change *Input Params* at the beginning of object_detection.py
+- If you are not interested in Visualization and want to increase FPS: set *visualize* to False
 - run object_detection.py Script  <br />
 - Enjoy!
 <br />